zcash/zips/zip-reduce-shielded_tx_fee.rst

 Zcash users must be able to do more with their ZEC balance than worry about paying the premium for shielded transactions.

+With reduced fees, it will be cheaper to transact on the Zcash network, while also inviting novel use cases for privacy-preserving applications that would benefit from the privacy, security, and programmable money aspects of the Zcash chain.

+The harmonization of fees between different kinds of transaction can be expected to improve usability, consistency, and predictability.

 Requirements for consensus
 -------------------------